 No, other government bodies such as Emergency Management Victoria are leading changes to the Firefighters' Presumptive Rights Compensation and Fire Services Legislation Amendment (Reform) Act 2019 (FPRC Act) to:

 extend presumptive rights coverage CFA and FRV vehicle and equipment maintenance employees

 change the method for calculating eligibility qualifying periods to count part year of service as a full year of service

 allow periods of service as an CFA, FRV or forest firefighter or as a vehicle and equipment maintenance employee to be combined

 The Act also makes changes to the Victims of Crime Assistance Act 1996 and the Legal Profession Uniform Law Application Act 2014.
 Further information is available on the Victorian Legislation website.

-The Act and other Parliamentary documents can be found on the Victorian Legislation website.
+The Workplace Safety Legislation and Other Matters Amendment Act 2022 and other Parliamentary documents can be found on the Victorian Legislation website.